What is endometriosis: causes to recognise

 -

-Intestinal involvement : If endometriosis affects the rectum or intestines, it can alter motility and cause bloating, spasms, and cyclical digestive disturbances .
+Intestinal involvement: if endometriosis affects the rectum or intestine, it can alter motility and cause flatulence, spasms, and cyclical digestive disorders.

 -

-Pelvic congestion : slow venous return can generate a sensation of pressure and persistent swelling .
+Pelvic congestion: slowed venous return can generate a sensation of persistent pressure and bloating.

 -

-Autonomic nervous system dysfunction : Endometriosis alters the sympathetic-parasympathetic balance, compromising peristalsis and digestion.
+Autonomic nervous system distress: endometriosis alters the sympathetic-parasympathetic balance, compromising peristalsis and digestion.

 How does the abdomen change with endometriosis?

-Over time, endometriosis can alter not only the function of the pelvic organs, but also the appearance and sensation of the abdomen :
+Over time, endometriosis can alter not only the function of pelvic organs but also the appearance and sensitivity of the abdomen:

 -